jaygriff19/Flash-Gamez/README.md

 # Flash-Gamez
-Hi, I'm Jaden!
-This is a very early version of my Flash games website (Flash Gamez) Most of the games you will find here are from http://www.physicsgames.net/ which is a very helpful site for finding games.

-Thanks!
+Welcome!
+Flash Gamez is a source of content for new Flash games sites.
+This project will not always be updated.
+Its just something to do in my free time. :D

-Jaden Robert Griffin
+A Jaden Griffin Project.